tinosulzer/travis-ci-latex-pdf/README.md

 * * Install the Travis GitHub App by going to the [Marketplace](https://github.com/marketplace/travis-ci), scroll down, select Open Source (also when you want to use private repos) and select 'Install it for free', then 'Complete order and begin installation'.
   * Now you should be in Personal settings | Applications | Travis CI | Configure and you can allow access to repositories, either select repos or all repos.
-* Copy the files in the folder `2-texlive-pdflatex` to your repo, so `.travis.yml`, `texlive_install.sh` and `texlive/texlive.profile`.
+* Copy the files in the folder `2-texlive-pdflatex` to your repo, so `.travis.yml`, `texlive_install.sh`, `texlive_packages` and `texlive/texlive.profile`.
 * Specify the right tex file in the `.travis.yml`.
 Possibly you also need to change the folder in `before_script` if not using `src/`.
 * Commit and push, you can view your repositories at [travis-ci.com](https://travis-ci.com/).
+* If you need additional packages, you can add them to the `texlive_packages` file.
+An index of existing packages is for example at http://ctan.mirrors.hoobly.com/systems/texlive/tlnet/archive/
+(Thanks to [@jason-neal](https://github.com/PHPirates/travis-ci-latex-pdf/pull/6) for improving this)
-* Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just use `.travis.yml` and replace
+* Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just copy `.travis.yml` and replace
 ```yaml
 install:
  - source ./texlive_install.sh